apache/incubator-retired-slider/src/site/markdown/developing/functional_tests.md

 1. Output from failed AM and containers aren't collected

 ## Troubleshooting the functional tests

+1. If application instances fail to come up as there are still outstanding requests, it means that YARN didn't have the RAM/cores to spare for the number of containers.
+Edit the `slider.test.yarn.ram` to make it smaller.

 1. If you are testing in a local VM and stops responding, it'll have been swapped out to RAM.
 Rebooting can help, but for a long term fix go through